Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Introduction

-Long GRBs offer such a probe due to their association to the death of a massive star\footnote{The detection of a kilonova associated with the long GRB~211211A and GRB~230307A has shown that not all long GRBs are formed from the core collapse of a massive star \citep[e.g.][]{tfo+22,rgl+22,grn+23,lgs+23}.
-Nevertheless, the majority of long GRB at $z<1$ that are followed up show supernova (SN) features in their light curves and/or spectra \citep[e.g.][]{ccm+17}.} \citep{gvv+98,hsm+03,wb06}, offering a sightline that, unlike typical QSO-DLAs, pierce through the same star forming regions that dominate emission-line spectra \citep[e.g.][]{fls+06,wsv+07,kks+17}.
-On average, these sightlines will cross through numerous absorbing clouds within the host galaxy disc, as seen in high resolution afterglow data \citep[e.g.][]{cpb+05,dfm+07,pcb+07,pwf+08,dfp+09,dcc+11}, and as also indicated by the order of magnitude larger \hi\ column density measured on average in GRB spectra compared to QSO-DLAs \citep{sch17}.
-Furthermore, the closest absorbing clouds have been found to typically lie at a distance of just a few hundred parsec from the GRB \citep{vls+07,vlr+13,dfg+14} \citep[although see][]{svd+23}, which is far smaller than typical QSO-DLA impact parameters.
-Any difference between emission and absorption line metallicities in the case of GRB host galaxies would therefore reflect differences in the chemical enrichment of the multi-phase ISM, rather than differences in the metallicity of material far from the galaxy centre.
+Unlike QSO-DLAs, long GRBs fade, enabling even faint host galaxies to be observed in emission.
+Furthermore, their association to the death of a massive star\footnote{The detection of a kilonova associated with the long GRB~211211A and GRB~230307A has shown that not all long GRBs are formed from the core collapse of a massive star \citep[e.g.][]{tfo+22,rgl+22,grn+23,lgs+23}.
+Nevertheless, the majority of long GRB at $z<1$ that are followed up show supernova (SN) features in their light curves and/or spectra \citep[e.g.][]{cwd+17}.} \citep{gvv+98,hsm+03,wb06} offer a sightline that pierces through the same star forming regions that dominate emission-line spectra \citep[e.g.][]{fls+06,wsv+07,kks+17}.
+The closest absorbing clouds have been found to typically lie at a distance of just a few hundred parsec from the GRB \citep{vls+07,vlr+13,dfg+14} \citep[although see][]{svd+23}, which is far smaller than typical QSO-DLA impact parameters and places the absorbing material within the galaxy ISM.
+Any difference between emission and absorption line metallicities in the case of GRB host galaxies would therefore reflect differences in the chemical enrichment of the multi-phase ISM.